To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Video: Richell’s Freestanding Pet Gates

-Still hate the dog crate?
+Tried these steps and your dog still hates the crate?
 Try an eco-friendly pet gate instead.
 The Japanese-designed Take Freestanding Pet Gate (View on Amazon) in natural, sustainable bamboo will ease your guilt and give your dog lots of space and security.
 Now you can sit on your sofa while wearing a little black dress and leave the lint brush in the car.